 Living with Klinefelter Syndrome: Part 5

 I scheduled an appointment at Johns Hopkins with a top endocrinologist.
 She had been studying this condition for a number of years and had even worked with Dr. Harry Klinefelter before his death.
-This endocrinologist was extremely thorough and explained all about the condition and treatment options.
+This endocrinologist was extremely thorough and explained the condition and treatment options.
 We decided I should start on the Androderm patches, which were large, circular patches that delivered 7.5 mg of testosterone over the course of 24 hours.
-However, the patches just did not agree with my skin and caused painful reactions.
+However, the patches did not agree with my skin and caused painful reactions.

 There are a few additional types of Hormone Replacement Therapy (HRT) available outside of the USA, which include oral medication.
-Clarus pharmaceutical company was given approval by the FDA (Food and Drug Administration) to produce a new oral medication, Jatenzo, that does not pass through the liver and is a viable medication for those who aren’t able to use the alternatives.
+Clarus pharmaceutical company was approved by the FDA (Food and Drug Administration) to produce a new oral medication, Jatenzo, that does not pass through the liver and is a viable medication for those who aren’t able to use the alternatives.

 The usual age to start the treatment is around 11-13 years old.
-The later that one starts hormone replacement therapy, the more problems that can exist.
+The later one starts hormone replacement therapy; the more problems can exist.
 However, being the difficulty in diagnosing Klinefelter Syndrome, as well as the expense involved in having a Karyotype and/or Chromosomal Analysis done, some people, like myself, did not find out until later in life and did not start Hormone Replacement Therapy until later in life.

 Continued in Part 6: Living with Klinefelter Syndrome